General Serre weight conjectures: A global setting

 Let $\rbar:G_F\to\GL_n(\Fpbar)$ be an irreducible representation.
-For any $U,\Sigma$ as above for which $\Sigma$ contains all the finite places at which $\rbar$ is ramified, we may define a maximal ideal $\m=\m(\rbar,U,\Sigma)$ of $\T_\Sigma$ with residue field $\Fpbar$ by demanding that for all places $v\notin\Sigma$, the semisimple part of $\rbar(\Frob_v^{-1})$ is conjugate to the class defined by the $\cH_v$-eigenvalues determined by $\m$ under the (suitably twisted) Satake isomorphism (cf.~\cite[\S 17]{MR1729443}).
+For any $U$ as above, and for any finite set $\Sigma$ of places of $F$ containing $\Sigma_0$, all the finite places at which $\rbar$ is ramified, and all the infinite places of $F$, we may define a maximal ideal $\m=\m(\rbar,U,\Sigma)$ of $\T_\Sigma :=\otimes'_{v\notin \Sigma}\cH_v$ with residue field $\Fpbar$ by demanding that for all places $v\notin\Sigma$, the semisimple part of $\rbar(\Frob_v^{-1})$ is conjugate to the class defined by the $\cH_v$-eigenvalues determined by $\m$ under the (suitably twisted) Satake isomorphism (cf.~\cite[\S 17]{MR1729443}).
 (Of course, since we are working with $\GL_n$, this just amounts to specifying the characteristic polynomial of~$\rbar(\Frob_v)$, as in~\cite[Prop.\ 3.4.4(2)]{cht}, but the formulation we have used here generalises more easily to more general groups.)

 \begin{defn} We say that $\rbar$ is \emph{automorphic} if there is some $W, U,\Sigma$ as above such that $H^i(Y(U),\cW)_\m\ne 0$ for some $i\ge 0$. \end{defn}

 \begin{defn} Suppose that $\rbar$ is automorphic.
 Let $\W(\rbar)$ denote the set of isomorphism classes of irreducible representations $W$ of $\prod_{v|p}\GL_n(k_v)$ for which $H^i(Y(U),\cW)_\m\ne 0$ for some $i\ge 0$.
 We refer to $\W(\rbar)$ as the set of \emph{Serre weights} of~$\rbar$. \end{defn}